dynamsoft-docs/barcode-reader-docs/parameters/scenario-settings/how-to-use-region-predetection.md

 ---
 layout: default-layout
-description: This article describes how to configure the region predetection mode for different scenario and automatically detect ROI.
+description: Learn how to configure the region predetection mode for different scenario and automatically detect ROI using Dynamsoft Barcode Reader SDK.
 title: How To Use Region Predetection
 keywords: region predetection,ROI,region of interest
 needAutoGenerateSidebar: false